Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Summary and Discussion

 \acknowledgements

-This work was supported by the Startup grant of Bitan Roy from Lehigh University.
+This work was supported by the Startup grant of B.R.\ from Lehigh University and NSF CAREER Grant No.\ DMR-2238679 of B.R.
 Author thanks Igor F. Herbut for useful discussions and correspondences, and Max Planck Institute for the Physics of Complex Systems, Dresden, Germany for hospitality.
+The author is thankful to Christopher A.\ Leong and Vladimir Juri\v ci\' c for critical reading of the manuscript.